Pediatric Physical Therapy for Plagiocephaly:Guide

 Q5: Is it possible to correct plagiocephaly without a helmet?

-Pediatric Physical therapy for plagiocephaly among children is of great significance in avoiding future afflictions associated with the flat head syndrome.
-To reform your baby regarding its head shape and the development process, you can assist him with early interventions and appropriate treatment.
-Parents can treat the condition of plagiocephaly and support the normal growth of the child through repositioning techniques, tummy time, neck exercises, and with the help of helmet treatment, in case necessary.
+Pediatric physical therapy for plagiocephaly among children is of great significance in avoiding future afflictions associated with the flat head syndrome.
+To reform your baby regarding its head shape and the development process, you can assist it with early interventions and appropriate treatment.
+Parents can treat the condition of plagiocephaly and support the normal growth of the child through repositioning techniques, tummy time, neck exercises, and, with the help of helmet treatment, in case necessary.
 In case you suspect that your baby has the signs of plagiocephaly, you should contact a pediatric physical therapist to discuss the situation and create an optimal solution to these issues.

 Leave a Comment